camaro-67/mysql-php-apache-notes/README.md

 **Installation notes** <br>
 Create user passwoword and optional database in phpmyadmin first <br>
 Use MySQL PID 3306  as Database Port <br>
+Have your database connected in php application <br>